Next: Introduction, Previous: (dir), Up: (dir) [Contents][Index]

 Remove the punctuation characters from ‘s’, replace them with ‘replacement’ (defaults to a space) and strip continuous whitespace.

-Replace all associations given by pairs in a plist and return a new string.
+Replace all associations given by pairs in a list and return a new string.

-The plist is a list alternating a string to replace (case sensitive) and its replacement.
+The ‘replacement-list‘ alternates a string to replace (case sensitive) and its replacement.

 Example: